ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 ## Motivation

 Without networking, any machine / process running inside a datacenter cannot interact / affect the outside world.
 Networking is a crucial component that has to be implemented for onmetal to have business value.
 In a full-fledged state, networking also enables security to the outside world and within a datacenter itself.

 The basic use case we want to implement with onmetal is a machine that can access the internet and can be reached from the internet.

 ### Goals

 * Define APIs for managing isolated networks.
-* Define APIs for managing splitting the isolated networks (subnetting).
+It should be possible to do conflict-free peering of networks in the future.
 * Define APIs for assigning / routing public IPs / prefixes to members of a network / subnet.
 * Adapt the `compute.Machine` type to integrate with the network API.
 * It should be possible to extend the API in the future to achieve the following (listed by decreasing priority):
-  * Communication within a subnet (plus security concepts)
+    * Regulate Communication within a subnet (plus security concepts)
     * Subnet-to-subnet communication (plus security concepts)
     * Isolated network-to-network communication (plus security concepts)
     * Cross-region isolated network-to-network communicaction (plus security concepts)

 ### Non-Goals